kekse1/asleep/README.md

 # `zsleep`

+My own, better `sleep` replacement.
+Vanilla JavaScript, without any dependencies.

+> [!NOTE]
+> This Documentation is **maximum TODO**!

 I'm working on it right now.
 Seems to be nearly finished.
 So it works, but there may be some bugs left to be fixed?

-> [!NOTE]
-> This Documentation is **maximum TODO**!

 <br><br>